by Texas Homesteader ~

 Here’s how I made my Flavor Bombs:

-Fresh Herb & Olive Oil Herb-Bombs
+Fresh Herb & Olive Oil Herb-Bombs - makes about 8

 - 2 cloves garlic, minced